christopheraue/m-ruby-concurrently/guides/Troubleshooting.md

 and continues running (irb does this, for example) it will do so with a [reinitialized event loop] [Concurrently::EventLoop#reinitialize!].

+## Using Plain Fibers

+In principle, you can safely use plain ruby fibers alongside concurrent procs.
+Just make sure you are exclusively operating on these fibers to not accidentally interfere with the fibers managed by Concurrently.
+Be especially careful with `Fiber.yield` and `Fiber.current` inside a concurrent proc.

 ## Fiber-local variables are treated as thread-local

 In Ruby, `Thread#[]`, `#[]=`, `#key?` and `#keys` operate on variables local